ToniLMM/Blog-Robotica-Movil/README.md

             current_state = RobotState.BACK
 ```

-This is the state 'BACK'
+This is the state 'BACK':
 ```python
 if current_state == RobotState.BACK:
       HAL.setV(-MAX_SPEED)